metaloom/testdatabase-provider/README.md

 * `TESTDATABASE_PROVIDER_DATABASE_INTERNAL_PORT` - Port setting which will be used by the provider server to managed the pooled databases.
 * `TESTDATABASE_PROVIDER_DATABASE_USERNAME` - Connection details for database.
 * `TESTDATABASE_PROVIDER_DATABASE_PASSWORD` - Connection details for database.
-* `TESTDATABASE_PROVIDER_DATABASE_DBNAME_KEY` - Name of the database which will be selected when invoking admin operations (e.g. DROP DATABASE, CREATE DATABASE)
+* `TESTDATABASE_PROVIDER_DATABASE_DBNAME_KEY` - Name of the database which will be selected when invoking admin operations (e.g. DROP DATABASE, CREATE DATABASE).
+This DB will not be used as a template for new databases.
 * `TESTDATABASE_PROVIDER_POOL_TEMPLATE_NAME` - Name of the database which should be used by the `default` pool.
 When omitted no `default` pool will be created.

 * `TESTDATABASE_PROVIDER_POOL_MINIMUM` - Default minimum for newly created pools.
 * `TESTDATABASE_PROVIDER_POOL_MAXIMUM` - Default maximum for newly created pools.
 * `TESTDATABASE_PROVIDER_POOL_INCREMENT` - Default increment for newly created pools.
 The server will create new databases whenever the minium threshold is hot.
 The increment setting can be used to create multiple new databases in one step.

 ## Test - JUnit 5

 ```xml
 <dependency>